On the SDEs and Scaling Rules for Adaptive Gradient Algorithms: Preliminaries

-One limitation of our assumptions is that $K_3(\vtheta)$ and $C_{2m}$ could be large in practice, meaning higher order moments of the gradient noise have non-negligible effects on training. \cite{zhang2020adaptive} and \cite{simsekli2019tailindex} presented experimental evidence that the noise is heavy-tailed\footnote{This motivated \cite{zhou2020theoretically} to consider a \levy~SDE approximation (instead of \ito~SDE) to study the (worse) generalization behavior of Adam.
-However, the quality of the \levy~SDE approximation was not formally guaranteed (e.g., in the sense of \Cref{def:weak_approx}), so finding a guaranteed approximation for adaptive optimization algorithms remains an open problem.}.
-However, \cite{li2021validity,xie2021diffusion} highlighted issues with the evidence, noting that the measurements used in \cite{simsekli2019tailindex} are intended only for scalar values.
-When applied to vector valued distributions the measurement can (incorrectly) identify a multi-dimensional Gaussian distribution as heavy-tailed too \cite{li2021validity}.
-Hence, the heavy-tailedness of real-world gradient noise remains an open question.
-The success of our empirical validations of the SDE approximations, through the scaling rule and SVAG, suggests that our assumptions are not too strong.
+We note that \Cref{def:low-skew,def:bound-moment} allow some non-Gaussianity in the noise, but $K_3(\vtheta)$ and $C_{2m}$ could be large in practice.
+In this case, higher order moments of the gradient noise have non-negligible effects on training that the \ito~SDE cannot capture. \citet{zhang2020adaptive} and \citet{simsekli2019tailindex} presented experimental evidence that the noise is heavy-tailed.
+This motivated \citet{zhou2020theoretically} to consider a \levy~SDE approximation (instead of \ito~SDE) to study the (worse) generalization behavior of Adam.
+However, the quality of the \levy~SDE approximation was not formally guaranteed (e.g., in the sense of \Cref{def:weak_approx}), so finding a guaranteed approximation for adaptive optimization algorithms remains an open problem.
+Moreover, \citet{li2021validity,xie2021diffusion} highlighted issues with the evidence, noting that the measurements used in \citet{simsekli2019tailindex} are intended only for scalar values.
+When applied to vector valued distributions the measurement can (incorrectly) identify a multidimensional Gaussian distribution as heavy-tailed too \citep{li2021validity}.
+It is in general difficult to estimate the moments of the noise distribution from samples, so the heavy-tailedness of real-world gradient noise remains an open question.

+Our empirical results suggest that our assumptions in \Cref{def:low-skew,def:bound-moment} are not too strong.
+In \Cref{sec:svag}, we efficiently simulate the \ito~SDE using an algorithm analogous to SVAG~\citep{li2021validity}.
+The simulation closely approximates the test accuracy achieved by the discrete trajectory, suggesting that even if heavy-tailed noise is present during training, it is not crucial for good generalization (\Cref{sec:app_exp_svag}).
+We remain interested in exploring the heavy-tailed analogs of our \ito~SDEs.
+However, efficient simulation of such SDEs remains intractable and formal approximation guarantees are difficult to prove, so we are limited in assessing the utility of such approximations.
 We leave it for future work to investigate if and how heavy-tailed noise plays a role in adaptive optimization.